Invasion of Isle de France: Background

-The Indian Ocean had been an important strategic region for British trade since the first British trading posts were developed in India.
-By the Napoleonic Wars, millions of pounds worth of goods crossed the ocean's trade routes every year, mostly in the heavily guarded convoys of East Indiamen.
+The Indian Ocean had been an important strategic region for British trade since the first East India Company trading posts were established in India.
+By the Napoleonic Wars, millions of pounds worth of goods crossed the ocean's trade routes every year, mostly in heavily guarded convoys of East Indiamen.
 The French recognised the economic importance of these convoys but until 1808 failed to provide sufficient forces to disrupt the Indian trade.
-Late in 1808, it was decided to send a strong frigate squadron to the Ocean under the command of Jacques Hamelin to augment the forces available on the island bases of Île Bonaparte and Isle de France and raid British shipping in the region.
+Late in 1808, it was decided to send a strong frigate squadron to the Ocean under the command of Jacques Hamelin to augment the forces available on the island bases of Isle Bonaparte and Isle de France and raid British shipping in the region.
 Hamelin was an able commander and between May 1809 and July 1810 his ships captured seven East Indiamen and a large number of small merchant ships and warships.

-The British response to Hamelin's deployment was provided by Admiral Albemarle Bertie, who collected a squadron of ships from those available at the Cape of Good Hope and placed them under the command of Commodore Josias Rowley.
+The British response to Hamelin's deployment was provided by Admiral Bertie, who collected a squadron of ships from those available at the Cape of Good Hope and placed them under the command of Commodore Rowley.
 Bertie gave Rowley instructions to blockade the islands and prepare for invasion attempts once the required forces could be spared.
-During 1809 and the spring of 1810, Rowley maintained the blockade and launched a series of small raids, the largest being at Saint Paul on Île Bonaparte in September 1809.
-By July 1810, Rowley had developed sufficient forces at his island base on Rodriguez to successfully invade and capture Île Bonaparte, which he restored to its former name of Île Bourbon.
+During 1809 and the spring of 1810, Rowley maintained the blockade and launched a series of small raids, the largest being a raid on Saint-Paul in Isle Bonaparte in September 1809.
+By July 1810, Rowley had developed sufficient forces at his island base on Rodriguez to launch a successful invasion of Isle Bonaparte, which he subsequently restored to its former name of "Isle Bourbon".
 In August, Rowley attempted to extend his blockade of Isle de France by seizing small islands off the main ports that could control the passage of shipping through the coral reefs that surround the island.
 The first operation was to capture Île de la Passe off Grand Port, which was successfully secured on 13 August.
-Shortly afterwards a French squadron forced passage into the harbour and Captain Samuel Pym ordered the four frigates of the blockade squadron to attack the ships anchored in the bay.
-The ensuing Battle of Grand Port was a disaster for the British, as two frigates were wrecked on the reefs and two others captured with their entire crews: only the very seriously wounded, including Captain Nesbit Willoughby, were repatriated to Île Bourbon.
+Shortly afterwards a French squadron forced passage into the harbour, and Captain Samuel Pym ordered the four frigates of the blockade squadron to attack the ships anchored in the bay.
+The ensuing Battle of Grand Port was a disaster for the British, as two frigates were wrecked on the reefs and two others captured with their entire crews: only the very seriously wounded, including Captain Nesbit Willoughby, were repatriated to Isle Bourbon.